Depression: Geriatric Depression

 Source: pexels.com

-Geriatric Depression And Electroconvulsive Therapy
+Late-Life Depression And Electroconvulsive Therapy

 • Electroconvulsive Therapy (ECT)

-When the older community of people can’t take drugs such as tricyclic antidepressants, selective serotonin reuptake inhibitors, monoamine oxidase inhibitors, and other types of antidepressant medication because these can interact with their other medicines, ECT can be an alternative treatment due to its effectiveness.
+When the older community of people can’t take drugs such as tricyclic antidepressants, selective serotonin reuptake inhibitors, monoamine oxidase inhibitors, and other types of antidepressant medication because these can interact with their other medicines, ECT can be an alternative treatment due to their effectiveness.

 There’s still a stigma regarding depression and mental illness concerns, and even more when it’s the geriatric people who suffer from it.
 They may think that the sadness that they’re feeling is just a normal part of growing old, but it’s not.